 Since Push Notifications Require Permission From Visitors, it means they’re interested in your website and what you’re offering.
 So, there is a high chance they’ll click on your Push Notifications.

+There are Many Tools that you can use to Run Push Notifications, like OneSignal.

 Run An E-Mail Campaign To Promote New Content